 Multiple radio spots

 A homicidal maniac is released from an asylum due to a computer error.
 He returns to the sorority house where sisters humiliated him years ago compelling him to launch the nail gun massacre which led to his incarceration…

 “The stable of TV actors are decent enough, the script’s dialogue doesn’t veer into absurdity, the 3D effects are minimal and worst of all, for a sleazy, low-rent slasher film, it just doesn’t deliver the goods that you’d expect.
 Unless there is some super-obscure uncut version that nobody knows about, it’s easy to see why nobody is petitioning Shout!
 Factory for a Blu-ray special edition.”
 Video Junkie

 “Aside from a few deadened stretches of dialogue, there’s no room to complain.
 Synths are ravishing.
 Grit is ingrained.
 Photography brainstorms with the then-waning 3-D novelty, resulting in resourceful kill scenes and a competent structure.
 Combine it all with decent acting from recognizable leads, a few laughs, some jumps, and a little twist or two, and you’ve got a virtuous indie-slasher…” Bleeding Skull!

 Buy DVD: Amazon.com

-More info, trailer and YouTube reviews on page 2MOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+More info, trailer and YouTube reviews on page 2MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
 If you do block ads please consider making a small donation to our running costs instead.
 We'd really appreciate it.
 Thank you.
-Furthermore, as an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.